“Cool demo” is not a budget category anymore

 |---|---|---|---|

-- Shadow mode: agent produces an answer and proposed actions, but humans execute.
-Measure accuracy and time saved.
+- Shadow mode: agent proposes answers and actions; humans execute.
+Measure deltas and failure categories.

-- Human-approval mode: agent executes only after explicit approval; track approval rate and corrections.
+- Human-approval mode: agent can execute only after explicit approval; track approval and correction patterns.

-- Limited autonomy: allow end-to-end automation for low-risk segments (e.g., refunds under $25, password resets).
+- Limited autonomy: allow end-to-end execution only for low-risk segments.

 # Example: policy-driven tool allowlist + spend guardrails (pseudo-config)